Skylar Grey: 2018–2020: Angel with Tattoos and Make It Through The Day

 On August 7, 2019, Grey released a new song titled "New Kind Of Love" that was featured on Hulu's re-make of "Four Weddings And A Funeral".
 In the Aug.
 24 issue of Billboard, Grey revealed that she had left Interscope Records due to "creative differences;" that her departure had been "amicable;" and that she had signed with Crush Music in 2017.

 In 2019, Grey and her fiancé Elliott Taylor wrote "Falling In Love Again" for Celine Dion's Courage.
 Train also released a song featuring Grey titled "Mai Tais".
 The song was featured on the CBS show Magnum P.I.

 On January 17, 2020, Eminem released his eleventh studio album, Music to Be Murdered By, featuring a song featuring Grey titled "Leaving Heaven".
 Furthermore, Grey co-wrote and produced the song, making her the first sole female to produce an Eminem song.

 On July 14, 2020, Grey revealed her then-upcoming album title, Dark Thoughts.
 The project was preceded by the singles "Dark Thoughts", a cover of "Goosebumps", and "Sunscreen".
 The project was eventually scrapped as Grey announced she started working on a new album via various social platforms on January 16, 2021.
-Some singles released in 2020 were compiled as part of Make It Through The Day - EP, released on November 6, 2020.
+Some singles released in 2020 were compiled as part of Make It Through the Day - EP, released on November 6, 2020.

-2021–present: Skylar Grey and re-recording of catalog
+2021–present: Skylar Grey and Lofi Chill Vibes albums

 On September 30, 2021, Grey's song "Last One Standing" was featured on the soundtrack for the film Venom: Let There Be Carnage with Eminem, Polo G, and Mozzy featured on the song.

 After the release of several singles, Grey's eponymous fourth studio offering, Skylar Grey was released on April 28, 2022.

-On July 15, 2022, Grey's song "My Heart Has Teeth", produced by deadmau5, was featured on the soundtrack for the series Resident Evil.
+On July 15, 2022, Grey's song "My Heart Has Teeth", another collaboration with Deadmau5, was featured on the soundtrack for the series Resident Evil (2022).
 On October 27, 2022, Grey's song "Walking On Fire", produced by Th3rdstream, was featured on the soundtrack for the series Vampire Academy.